 TypingMind Plugins allow you to extend the capabilities of the AI assistant by providing external tools.
 To get started, click the “Plugins” button on the start screen.

 Note: TypingMind Plugins is currently in beta.
-This document will be updated to have more sections soon.
+This document will soon have more sections.

-Join our Discord channel to discuss about plugins! 👉 typingmind.com/discord-plugins
+Join our Discord channel to discuss plugins! 👉 typingmind.com/discord-plugins

 Requirements for developing a plugin: